 Pricing

 Fathom bills by monthly data points (pageviews + events).
-You pay for the tier you need and can move up at any time.
 All plans include unlimited sites, data retention, email reports, exports, and support.

 Pros